-The governance of the Bank's risk management process is based on a clear decision-making process, organized around specific operational committees (see chart below).
+The governance of the Bank's risk management process is based on a clear decision-making process, organized around specific operational committees.
 These draw up the guidelines and regularly monitor the banking risks within their remit.

-This clear organizational structure, with a transparent, well-defined and coherent sharing of responsibilities, efficient processes for detecting, managing, controlling and reporting the risks, provides for sound and efficient risk management in accordance with Circular CSSF 12/552 (as amended).
+This clear organizational structure, with a transparent, well-defined and coherent sharing of responsibilities, efficient processes for detecting, managing, controlling and reporting the risks, provides for sound and efficient risk management in accordance with local and European requirements.

-1.2 The Board of Directors
+1.2 Supervisory Board